gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 will be able to assemble a new working model appropriate for the task using very little data, thanks to rich program-like primitives that generalize well, and extensive experience with similar tasks.
 In the same way, humans can quickly learn to play a complex new video game if they have experience with many previous games, because the models derived from this previous experience are abstract and program-like, rather than a basic mapping between stimuli and action.
+* As such, this perpetually learning model-growing system can be interpreted as an *artificial general intelligence* (AGI).
+But don't expect any singularitarian robot apocalypse to ensue: that's pure fantasy, coming from a long series of profound misunderstanding of both intelligence and technology.